queer/singyeong/PROTOCOL.md

 `true`, **any client of the given application that is in restricted-mode may receive the data being sent.** If you use 신경 as a websocket gateway, be sure that you handle restrictions correctly!

+The `key` key is the value used for consistent hashing.
+However, due to the dynamic nature of 신경, the clients being hashed against cannot be guaranteed to be the same.
+Because of this, 신경 "consistent hashes" are BEST-EFFORT.
+That is, **a "consistently-hashed" message's target will always be the same client if and only if the set of clients returned by the query does not change.**

 ### Application queries